 Other signs and symptoms of FA are related to physical and mental development.
 These include:

-Signs and symptoms of Fanconi anemia in adults
+Signs and symptoms in adults

 Some signs and symptoms of FA may develop as you or your child gets older.